 Providers of after-school clubs are often approached by schools or parents to ask if they will extend their service to provide care during the holidays as well as during term time.
 This article looks at some of the issues you should consider.

-If your setting is currently registered with Ofsted to provide after-school care, you do not need to register with them separately in order to provide care during the school holidays.
+If your setting is currently registered with Ofsted to provide after-school care, you do not need to register with them separately in order to provide care during the school holidays so long as your holiday club is running on the same premises.
 You do, however, need to contact them in writing (by email) to let them know that you will be increasing the number of hours and number of weeks that you will be open.
 You do not need to wait to receive approval or acknowledgement of such changes: you can begin operating for the additional hours or weeks straightaway.

 If your club is Ofsted registered, the statutory requirements for staffing ratios and the qualifications needed by your staff are the same as those for your after-school club.